bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 ---
 title: "BDK-FLUTTER: Building Flutter Apps with BDK"
-description: "A tutorial and how to guide for using bdk-flutter for building bitcoin apps with Flutter"
+description: "A tutorial and guide to using bdk-flutter for building bitcoin apps"
 authors:
   - Bitcoin Zavior
 date: "2022-10-05"